OWNER2PLUSAI/Change-the-color-of-thousands-of-photos/README.md

 ## be careful for set path beacuse i use path in diffrent place
     ### Desired photo input path
     path = "INPUT"

     ###  Desired photo output path
     new_path = "OUTPOT"

     # this show u all of image names u have in directory
     os.listdir(path)[0 :len(os.listdir(path))]

+## now

     for image in os.listdir(path)[0 :len(os.listdir(path))]: